Periodic Table Quiz: Can You Guess the Element from Its Chemical Symbol?

 Cu is Copper, one of the most important metals.

-Another element that starts with a C, Ca.
+Here’s another element that starts with a C, Ca.

-Element B is in the second row of the periodic table, do you know what it stands for?
+Element B is in the second row of the periodic table.
+Do you know what it stands for?

 B represents Boron, which contains properties that are borderline between metals and non-metals.
-These are the science trivia questions people always get wrong.

 What element is Ne?